catskillpreservation/site/content/contact.md

 I can be contacted at brookeparslow@gmail.com.
 You can also [open issues on Github](https://github.com/catskillpreservation/site/issues) or leave comments on the [Discussion tab](https://github.com/catskillpreservation/site/discussions).

 Please reach out if:
+* You want your comment removed from the comments page,
 * I’m missing any sources or information that you consider important,
 * you find any inaccuracies,
 * you think something is confusing, or